top of page

 Last Ideation

-Enhanced Efficiency: Reduced customer journey from 10 minutes to 2 minutes, significantly decreasing pain points.
+• Reduced user journey from 10 minutes to 2 minutes for key features. , significantly decreasing pain points.

 Three Words for CT.png

-One of the things that the user was looking for on our was personalization and customization.
+One of the things that the users wanted was personalization and customization.
 Our competitors have already implemented these features, so having personalization and customization will be a significant value addition to the Fashionr system.

 Clothing Tech Dark Mode.png